DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

   registered on the developer portal will be insufficient, as it was added to the product before it was modified.
 So,

   a.
-Using the developer portal, create a new App, and retrieve a new key pair.
+Using the developer portal, create a new App, and select **your**
+    API Product, and retrieve a new key pair.

     You will need to specify both the consumer_key and consumer_secret (aka client_id and client_secret) in the appropriate places in the form body.